ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-4. Call the SMS service endpoint to send a message to the patient's mobile number.
+4. The consumer service will then send an SMS to the patient's mobile number notifying the appointment status.

 ### Concepts covered